 Floater registration and boat camp selection will be conducted in advance of the permit holder’s launch date.

 All float groups must receive orientation at Camp Baker prior to floating the river.
 A group arriving at Camp Baker when staff is not present may self-register using the self-registration box located at the information kiosk.
-Orientation will include verification of all float groups’ compliance with the requirements of Section XIV.
+Orientation will include verification of all float groups’ compliance with the requirements of Section XII and XIII.

 Waterproof boat tags shall be issued by staff for each boat or watercraft on the river.
 Separate boat tag colors shall be used to distinguish between private, commercial, and landowner float trips.